 - respond to law enforcement requests or where required by applicable laws, court orders, or government regulations; or

-We will not sell or otherwise give information about you to other parties for their marketing purposes without your explicit consent.
-We may use your personal information to improve and personalize Pay Portal, content, and advertising.
-You can also opt out from us using your personal information to send marketing communications by submitting a request in writing to firstname.lastname@example.org and put “Marketing Opt-Out” in the subject line.
+We will not sell or otherwise give information about you to other parties for their marketing purposes without your explicit consent (“Third-Party Marketing”).
+If such consent is provided, you may opt out at any time after such consent is provided.
+To opt out from us using your personal information for Third-Party Marketing or Advertisements you may submit a request in writing to firstname.lastname@example.org and put “Marketing Opt-Out” in the subject line.

 Your personally identifiable information is stored in Canada and the United States, and may be stored and processed in any other country where we have service providers or in the country where your Payor is located.
-By using the Web Site or by providing consent to us (where required by law), you agree to the transfer of information to countries outside of your country of residence, including to the United States, Canada, European Union and Australia – which may provide for different data protection rules than in your country.
-Please see Section 11 below for information about Hyperwallet’s participation in the in the EU-U.S. Privacy Shield framework.
+By using the Web Site or Pay Portal or by providing consent to us (where required by law), you agree to the transfer of information to countries outside of your country of residence – including to the United States, Canada, European Union and Australia – which may provide for different data protection rules than in your country.
+Please see Section 11 below for information about Hyperwallet’s participation in the in the EU-U.S. and Swiss-U.S. Privacy Shield frameworks.

 We will keep personally identifiable information about you only as long as we need it to provide you services, and thereafter as permitted or required by applicable law.

 You have the right to access personally identifiable information maintained about yourself and to impose certain limits on the use and disclosure of such personal data.
-Individuals who seek access to their personal data, or want to make a request regarding the use or disclosure of their personal data may visit the Web Site or log in to this Web Site and click “Profile”, then “Update or contact us at email@example.com.
+Individuals who seek access to their personal data, or want to make a request regarding the use or disclosure of their personal data may visit the Web Site or log in to this Pay Portal and click “Profile,” then “Update” or contact us at email@example.com.
 However, if you decide to remove or not provide certain personal information, you may not be able to utilize the services offered on the Web Site or in the Pay Portal, including receipt of funds from the Payor.
 You may request details of personally identifiable information, for which we may charge a reasonable administrative fee for a providing a copy of your details.
 Some of the personally identifiable information in your profile may only be updated in your Payor’s system.
-In such case, your Payor may provide the information to Us so that We may update your profile in our systems.
+In such case, your Payor may provide the information to us so that we may update your profile in our systems.

-We take reasonable steps to protect information about you in our possession and control, such as personally identifiable information associated with the Web Site, and to protect such information from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
+We take reasonable steps to protect information about you in our possession and control, such as personally identifiable information associated with the Web Site or Pay Portal, and to protect such information from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
 You should keep in mind that no Internet transmission is ever completely secure or error-free.
 In particular, e-mail sent between you and us may not be secure.

 Please note that in certain situations Hyperwallet may be required to disclose personal data if it is the subject of a lawful request by public authorities, including to meet national security or law enforcement requirements.

-For complaints by individuals residing in the EU that cannot be resolved with Hyperwallet directly, Hyperwallet has chosen to cooperate with EU data protection authorities and the Swiss Federal Data Protection and Information Commissioner’s authority (collectively “DPAs”) and to comply with the information and advice provided to it by an informal panel of DPAs in relation to such unresolved complaints (as further described in the Privacy Shield Principles).
-Please contact us to be directed to the relevant EU DPA contacts and here for the Swiss DPA.
+For complaints by individuals residing in the EU or Switzerland that cannot be resolved with Hyperwallet directly, Hyperwallet has chosen to cooperate with EU data protection authorities and the Swiss Federal Data Protection and Information Commissioner’s authority (collectively “DPAs”) and to comply with the information and advice provided to it by an informal panel of DPAs in relation to such unresolved complaints (as further described in the Privacy Shield Principles).
+Please click here to be directed to the relevant EU DPA contacts and here for the Swiss DPA.